-As a senior CMS website operation personnel for security, I am well aware of the importance of a clear and efficient navigation system for a website.
-It not only directly affects user experience but is also an indispensable part of search engine optimization (SEO).In the AnQi CMS, setting the navigation link to a first or second-level menu is a relatively simple but powerful operation, which can help you flexibly build the structure of the website.
+As an experienced CMS website operation person, I know that a clear and efficient navigation system is important for a website, as it not only directly affects user experience, but is also an indispensable part of search engine optimization (SEO).In Anqi CMS, setting the navigation link as a first or second-level menu is a relatively simple but powerful operation that can help you flexibly build the structure of the website.

-Next, I will elaborate on how to set up and manage navigation links in the Anqi CMS to achieve the display of first and second-level menus.
+I will elaborate on how to set up and manage navigation links in Anqi CMS to display first and second-level menus.

 Access the navigation settings interface

-To start setting navigation, you need to log in to the AnQi CMS backend management system.In the navigation menu on the left, click "Backend SettingsHere, you will see the existing navigation categories and all the navigation links under them.
+To start setting up navigation, you need to log in to the Anqi CMS backend management system.In the navigation menu on the left, click on 'Background Settings' first, then select 'Navigation Settings' to enter the navigation management interface.Here, you will see the existing navigation categories and all the navigation links under them.

 Manage navigation categories: Create multiple independent menus

-For example, you can add a new category named “Footer Navigation”.After creation, this new category will be a separate container, and you can add links that are completely different from the top navigation.typeIdParameters, to call different navigation categories.
+For example, you can add a new category named 'Footer Navigation'.After creating, this new category will act as an independent container, and you can add links that are completely different from the top navigation.In the website template, by specifying differenttypeIdParameters, to call different navigation categories.

 Create and edit navigation links: Build first and second-level menus

-Under the selected navigation category, you can add new navigation links or edit existing links.Each navigation link contains multiple configuration options, where 'Parent Navigation' is the key to determining its level (primary or secondary).
+Under the selected navigation category, you can add new navigation links or edit existing links.Each navigation link includes multiple configuration items, among which the 'parent navigation' is the key to determining its level (primary or secondary).

-Firstly, you need to set a "Display Name" for the navigation link, which is the text that users see on the front-end page.If necessary, you can also fill in "Subtitle Name" or "Navigation Description" to provide more information for navigation or to achieve a dual title display.
+First, you need to set a "display name" for the navigation link, which is the text that users see on the front-end page.If needed, you can also fill in the "sub-title name" or "navigation description" to provide more information for navigation or to achieve dual title display.

 Set menu hierarchy is a core operation:

-• Create a first-level menu:If you want a link to display as a top-level item in the main menu of the website, that is, a first-level menu, then be sure to select in the "Parent Navigation" option,Top-level navigationThis means it does not belong to any sub-menu of any other link.
+- Create a first-level menu:If you want a link to display as a top-level entry in the website main menu, that is, a first-level menu, then please make sure to select in the "Parent Navigation" option.Top navigationThis means it does not belong to any other linked submenu.

-• Create a second-level menu:If you want a link to display as a submenu of a top-level menu item, that is, a second-level menu, then please select from the dropdown list under the 'Parent Navigation' optioncorrespondingFirst-level menu item.
-This will become a sub-item under the first-level menu you select.
+- Create a secondary menu:If you want a link to display as a submenu of a top-level menu item, that is a secondary menu, then in the 'Parent Navigation' option, please select from the dropdown listthe correspondingFirst-level menu item.
+It will become a sub-item under the first-level menu you select.

-The Anqi CMS currently supports up to two levels of navigation links natively, that is, a main menu item can have a dropdown submenu.
+The Anqi CMS currently supports up to two levels of navigation links, that is, a main menu item can have a dropdown submenu.

 Select the link type: